 What if I think my company is insolvent?

-If you think your business may be insolvent you should seek the advise of a Wilson Field adviser as a matter of urgency.
+If you think your business may be insolvent you should seek the advice of a Wilson Field adviser as a matter of urgency.
 Wilson field can help insolvent companies by:

 - Identifying the causes of the businesses difficulties.